 The best place for some animals is in the ocean.
+Most crea-

-Most creatures even have to be in a special part of the ocean.
+tures even have to be in a special part of the ocean.
 Crabs crawl on the bottom of the seas, finding their food.
 Eels live in rocky areas.
 They can hide in holes among the rocks or coral and dash out to catch fish.
 Seahorses live among the seagrasses.
 They hold on to the grass with their tails.
 Some sea creatures make their own light.
 They live deep in the ocean, where it is very dark.
 Their lights attract other creatures.
-This ability to create and emit light by a living organism is called bioluminescence (bī•ō•lū•m∂•nĕ'•s∂n(t) s).
-This occurs in many animals, including fish, jellyfish, comb jellies, crustaceans, and cephalopod mollusks.
-Over 75 percent of the deepanimals produce light using bioluminescence.
+This ability of a living organism to create and emit light is called